RoaaM/diamond_price_prediction/README.md

 # Diamond Price Dataset:

-this is the dataset on kaggle:
+this is the dataset on Kaggle:
 [https://www.kaggle.com/competitions/shai-club/data?select=train.csv]

 - Features: